tuedodev/pdf-reader-implementation-with-pdf-lib-and-react-pdf/README.md

 ![Screenshot](./public/_screenshot2.jpg)

 The React component library react-aria is used to open the PDF file on the device and to move the mouse or pointer.
+After loading the website, you can click on the upload button and (for the purpose of illustration) upload a PDF from the device to the page.
+In the real world, the PDF page would actually be retrieved by a content provider.

 ## Tech Stack